-- g.i.
-The following campaign expenditures shall be eligible for public financing only if original receipts are supplied: - (1)a. the costs of purchasing, printing and shipping physical campaign materials, as defined by Section 4 of this code. - (2)b. stationary, paper and office supplies purchased during the campaign period primarily in order to create and display physical campaign materials. - - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) payments for online services of any kind, including payments for online advertising and website or web-page design, with the exception of online printing services and Facebook. - (4) any expenditure for which an Original receipt is not provided - i-k.
-Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
-Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board.
+- eri, a. .the costs of purchasing, printing and shipping physical campaign materials, as defined by Section 4 of this code. - gr b. stationary, paper and office supplies purchased during the campaign period primarily in oider to create and display physical campaign materials. - bi.
+The following expenditures shall not be eligible for public financing: - (1) food or beverages of any sort. - (2) payments for labor associated with any campaign. - (3) payments for online services of any kind, including payments for online advertising and website or web-page design, with the exception of online printing services and social media banners. - (4) any expenditure for which an Original receipt (or screenshots of proof of payment) is not provided - k, Campaign expenditures which do not fall into categories identified in the preceding two subclauses may be approved for public financing at the discretion of the Elections Coordinator.
+Decisions by the Elections Coordinator regarding the eligibility of campaign expenditures for public financing may be appealed to the Election Board. - y- In the event of a candidate dropping out of the election, they will not be reimbursed.